 The Activity Pack for each of the three books provides worksheets for reinforcement, projects, and extended activities.
 The Activity Pack also has evaluation forms for parents to use with the lessons.

 WriteShop Primary is a "parent-intensive" program.
 It requires some pre-planning to gather resources and materials.
-Lessons require parental presentation.
+Lessons require parent presentation.
 Kindergarten and first-grade students will likely need assistance through most of their work, while older students might be able to complete some activities on their own.

 WriteShop Junior